fivetran/dbt_mixpanel/README.md

 | [mixpanel__sessions](https://fivetran.github.io/dbt_mixpanel/#!/model/model.mixpanel.mixpanel__sessions)          | Each record represents a unique user session, including metrics reflecting the frequency and type of actions taken during the session and any relevant fields from the session's first event. |

 ### Materialized Models
-Each Quickstart transformation job run materializes 7 models if all components of this data model are enabled (6 if you are running the package on only one Mixpanel connection).
+Each Quickstart transformation job run materializes 6 models if all components of this data model are enabled.
 This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?